Croatia in the Eurovision Song Contest 1994

-Croatia selected its entry for the 1994 Eurovision Song Contest through the "Dora 1994" contest, which was held on 20 March 1994, organised by the Croatian national broadcaster Hrvatska radiotelevizija (HRT) in Opatija.
-The winner was Tony Cetinski with "Nek' ti bude ljubav sva".
+Croatia was represented at the Eurovision Song Contest 1994 with the song "Nek' ti bude ljubav sva", composed by Željen Klašterka, with lyrics by Željko Krznarić, and performed by Tony Cetinski.
+The Croatian participating broadcaster, Croatian Radiotelevision (HRT), selected its entry for the contest through Hrvatski televizijski festival 1994.

 Before Eurovision

-Dora 1994
+1994

-HRT organised the Dora contest to select the Croatian entry to the Eurovision Song Contest 1994, held in Dublin, Ireland, on 30 April 1994.
-This was the 2nd edition of Dora, held in Opatija.
+Croatian Radiotelevision (HRT) held Hrvatski televizijski festival 1994 (HTF 1994; retroactively known as Dora 1994) on 30 April 1994 in Opatija to select its entry to the Eurovision Song Contest 1994.
 The national contest consisted of a televised final with 21 songs held on 20 March 1994 selected from a public call for submissions from songwriters and composers.
 The winner was chosen by the votes of 11 regional juries.

 At Eurovision

 Tony Cetinski competed for Croatia the Eurovision contest on 30 April 1994 in Dublin, and finished 16th out of 25 countries, with 27 votes.